rlynjb/wandrr/_posts/2016-03-04-Beginning-Small-Web-App-Development-with-AngularJS.md

 This is a continuation of my previous blog post [Beginning Mobile App Development Journey](/Beginning-mobile-app-development-journey/) as I further explore Hybrid (Mobile and Web) App Development.
 On my previous blog post, I have successfully installed PhoneGap and was able to run the default PhoneGap app on my Android phone.

-For this blog post, I am going to be using AngularJS as my go-to JS Framework for prototyping, developing small apps, and testing with a Front-end framework: [Zurb Foundation for Apps](http://foundation.zurb.com/apps.html)
+For this blog post, I'm using AngularJS as my go-to JS Framework for prototyping, developing small apps, and testing with a Front-end framework: [Zurb Foundation for Apps](http://foundation.zurb.com/apps.html)

 -----